Purple Rain (song)

 "Purple Rain" is a song by the American musician Prince and his backing band the Revolution.
-It is the title track from the 1984 album of the same name, which in turn is the soundtrack album for the 1984 film Purple Rain starring Prince, and was released as the third single from the album.
+It is the title track from the 1984 album Purple Rain, which in turn is the soundtrack album for the 1984 film Purple Rain starring Prince, and was released as the third single from the album.

-"Purple Rain" reached number two on the US Billboard Hot 100 for two weeks, being kept off number one by "Wake Me Up Before You Go-Go" by Wham!
-It hit number one on the US Cash Box Top 100, where it stayed for two weeks.
+"Purple Rain" reached number two on the U.S. Billboard Hot 100 for two weeks in November 1984.
+It reached number one on the U.S. Cash Box Top 100, where it stayed for two weeks.
 It is certified gold by the Recording Industry Association of America (RIAA) and is considered to be one of Prince's signature songs.
-Following Prince's death in 2016, "Purple Rain" re-entered the Billboard Hot 100, where it reached number four.
+Following Prince's death in 2016, "Purple Rain" re-entered the Billboard Hot 100, where it reached number four in May 2016.
 It also re-entered the UK Singles Chart at number six, placing two spaces higher than its original peak.
 In France, where it originally peaked at number twelve, "Purple Rain" reached number one a week after Prince's death.

-"Purple Rain" was ranked number 18 on Rolling Stones 2021 list of the 500 Greatest Songs of All Time and is included in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
-During Prince's performance at the Super Bowl XLI halftime show in 2007, "Purple Rain" was the last song of his set; the event became especially notable when actual rain fell during the performance while the stage and stadium were lit up with purple lights.
-The Super Bowl XLI halftime show featuring Prince has topped lists of the best Super Bowl halftime shows of all time.
+"Purple Rain" was ranked number 18 on Rolling Stones 2021 list of the "500 Greatest Songs of All Time" and is included in the Rock and Roll Hall of Fame's "500 Songs that Shaped Rock and Roll".
+During Prince's performance at the Super Bowl XLI halftime show in 2007, "Purple Rain" was the last song of his set; the event became especially notable when rain fell during the performance while the stage and stadium were lit up with purple lights.
+The performance has topped lists of the best Super Bowl halftime shows of all time.
 Prince performed the song as the opening of a medley of his hits with Beyoncé at the 2004 Grammy Awards.
 It was also the final song he performed at his last concert, which took place on April 14, 2016, a week before his death.